 - act with confidence and courage on the practitioner’s recommendations, even when these actions are difficult, risky, or inconvenient.

-Objectives: The virtual ATA experience has been designed specifically for experienced change practitioners who are eager to better understand and manage:
+Objectives: The ATA experience has been designed specifically for experienced change practitioners who are eager to better understand and manage:

 - Common frustrations practitioners face when attempting to function as trusted advisors to senior executives